bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 So I just did a small review there and a small PR there, like changing smaller things.
 Now that I have more time, I'm concentrating on larger things like multi-index project is one of them, but I would also try to review larger PR and more complicated PRs.
 So recently I've become interested in the indexes and there's a large PR by Russ and I'm currently trying to review that, which is, it takes a lot of time because it's a large change.
 And yeah, I want to spend more time on more complicated changes.
-We have an

-Speaker 2: 00:30:02
+Speaker 2: 00:30:01

-Ack Russ t-shirt we have to get in your hands then.
+We have an Ack Russ t-shirt we have to get in your hands then.
 I don't know if we have your size, but cool.
 Thank you for sitting down with us and telling us about your days on Bitcoin.